IAmTrial/iamtrial.github.io/ntoskrnl_emu/01_build_ntoskrnl_emu.md

 8. Enter the folder and the folder inside.
 9. Locate a file named **ntoskrn8.sys**.
 Move it to a more convenient place.
 10. Repeat steps 6 to 9, but for the **storpor8** folder and the **storpor8.sys** file.

+### Install NTOSKRNL\_Emu
+The files will need to be installed manually before any backported driver can be installed.

+1. Locate **ntoskrn8.sys**.
+Transfer this file to somewhere accessible to the target system, such as a flash drive or a network-accessible folder.
+2. In your target system, move the file into the folder at `C:\Windows\system32\drivers`.
+3. Repeat steps 1 and 2 for **storpor8.sys**.